infosec-sharing-archive/MISP-TAXII--broken-/README.md

 ASSUMPTION
 ==========
-you have a running MISP instance running on an Ubuntu 12.04 or higher server
+you have a running MISP instance on an Ubuntu 12.04 or higher server

 SERVICE INSTALL
 =======